Welcome to our Frequently Asked Questions (FAQ) page. We are constantly adding to this page, so please check back periodically for updates.

 Does the ABFA require written examinations?

 A written exam is required for credentialing, along with meeting our other criteria/qualifications.
+All ABFA examinations are online using a dedicated testing platform.
+You may take these exams at work or home using a laptop or desktop computer.

 I noticed some other programs do not require an exam and have certified individuals based on self-attestation.
 Is this a concern?